earlephilhower/arduino-pico/docs/ethernet.rst

 Using Interrupt-Driven Handling
 -------------------------------

-The WizNet devices support generating an interrupt when a packet is received, removing the need for polling and decreasing latency.
-Simply specify the SPI object to use and the interrupt pin whwn instantiating the Ethernet object:
+The WizNet and ENC28J60 devices support generating an interrupt when a packet is received, removing the need for polling and decreasing latency.
+Simply specify the SPI object to use and the interrupt pin when instantiating the Ethernet object:

 .. code:: cpp